centralnicgroup-opensource/rtldev-middleware-idna-uts46/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/hexonet/idna-uts46/blob/master/CONTRIBUTING.md)

 This module is a IDNA UTS46 connector library for javascript.
-This is a maintained fork of the idna-uts46 library originally written by jcranmer.
-Continously maintained by KaiSchwarz-cnic and fully ported to JS by dawsbot.
+In addition to the default functionality of tr46, we offer converting domain names to unicode / punycode considering the respective registry provider's behavior.

 The [JS Punycode converter library](https://github.com/bestiejs/punycode.js/) is a great tool for handling Unicode domain names, but it only implements the